venoblin/linux-scripts/README.md

 ezgitsetup
 # sets up git

-ezshc
-# turns all scripts to binary

 ezzshsetup
 # sets up zsh and on my zsh

+ezshc
+# turns all above scripts to binary
 ```

 ### Built With